olji/Reflux_Server/README.md

 Have some livestreaming and statistics utilities.

-Just deploy on a server / local machine, run setup.sh to set up a user if you don't want to do it manually, and add the api key to Reflux's config.ini
+# Deployment
+First, run setup.sh to generate a database from the schema file and insert a user.
+You can do this manually as well if you don't trush shell scripts.

+After that you deploy it however works best, either running wsgi.py using python directly or using whatever server solution you like.